-Counties Power's capital and operating expenditure is continuing to grow as its network expands to meet increasing peak demand at a time when average usage per consumer is decreasing.
-The combination of Counties Power's current volume based pricing, and the fact it has chosen to either not increase prices or hold the distribution component of the price fixed for four years in an endeavour to improve consumer value, means that distribution revenue per consumer is also decreasing.
+Counties Power's capital and operating expenditure is continuing to grow as its network expands to meet increasing peak demand at a time when average usage per mass market consumer is decreasing.
+The combination of Counties Power's current volume based pricing, and the fact it has chosen to either not increase prices or hold the distribution component of the price fixed for five years in an endeavour to improve consumer value.

 As with any electricity lines company, however, most of the company's costs of providing distribution network access are fixed and are associated with building and maintaining infrastructure that can meet peak demand.
 Furthermore, the Company's variable cost component is driven by the consumer's peak demand and associated transmission charges (along with retail costs).
-While consumer volume is decreasing the consumer peak is increasing and this creates a mismatch between revenue received and costs incurred.
+While household consumer volume is decreasing the consumer peak is increasing and this creates a mismatch between revenue received and costs incurred.
 Counties Power's current lines charges to its consumers are not directly cost-reflective.